Filiz Ahmet: Early life

 Filiz Ahmet was born in Skopje, SR Macedonia.
 She is of Turkish descent.
 Filiz Ahmet has dual Macedonian and Turkish citizenship.
 Her mother works as a prompter, while her grandfather, Lüftü Seyfullah, was a Macedonian of Turkish descent, stage actor and co-founder of the Macedonian-Turkish Theatre.

 The first play she watched in the theater was The Idiot, based on the novel by the same name written by Fyodor Dostoevsky.
 She developed a lifelong passion for theater, and was 6 when she first appeared on stage.

 Ahmet's childhood coincided with the Yugoslav Wars.
 Due to the conflict, her family decided to go to Sweden, and later returned to Macedonia when she was 15.
 Filiz Ahmet graduated from medical school and then the Academy of Fine Arts in Skopje in 2003.

-Ahmet is multilingual and is able to speak Macedonian, Albanian, Turkish, Swedish, English, Serbian, and Bulgarian.
+Ahmet can speak Istanbul dialect and Üsküp (Skopje) dialect which risk of getting lost in Turkish.
+She is multilingual and is able to speak Macedonian, Albanian, Swedish, English, Serbian, and Bulgarian.